 I’m a writer based in Edinburgh.
 I used to be a professional astronomer and much of my writing is inspired by science.
 I’m currently a writer in residence at the Hanse-Wissenschaftskolleg institute near Bremen, Germany.

-My short stories, non-fiction and poetry have been published in a variety of magazines and anthologies, including Gutter, Lablit, New Writing Scotland and the New York Times.
-Occasionally I blog on the interaction between science and literature.
+My short stories, non-fiction and poetry have been published in a variety of magazines and anthologies, including Gutter, Lablit, New Writing Scotland and the New York Times, and also been broadcast on Radio 4.

 My non-fiction essay on European astronomers working in Chile during the Pinochet regime was first published in the New York Times in September 2013 (on the 40th anniversary of Pinochet’s coup), and has been chosen to be included in the Best American Science and Nature Writing 2014 anthology, published by Houghton Mifflin.
 My novel ‘The Falling Sky’ also touches on this subject.